 Lightning Imager development and testing at Leonardo's Campi Bisenzio plant (Firenze)

-The elevated data processing capabilities of the Lightning Imager make it possible to collect and process an enormous quantity of data – in fact, the LI can collect approximately 6GB per second However, only 4MB of this data will be transmitted to Earth, reducing the amount of data collected by about 1000 times.
+The elevated data processing capabilities of the Lightning Imager make it possible to collect and process an enormous quantity of data – in fact, the LI can collect approximately 48 Gbps per second, however only 30 Mbps of this data will be transmitted to Earth, reducing the amount of data collected by about 1000 times.
 This is because the AI-based processors will automatically reject any data that is not related to lightning.
 The advantages for ground stations are clear, as they will only receive relevant data, allowing them to focus their analyses on an optimised selection of images that will help them better understand atmospheric phenomena and allow them to act accordingly.